prathit-tijare07/Codex-Energy-Drink-Market-Analysis----SQL-Power-BI-Project/README.md

-# Codex-Energy-Drink-Market-Analysis----SQL-Power-BI-Project
+# CodeX-Energy-Drink-Market-Analysis----SQL-Power-BI-Project

 This project was made as a part of: "Codebasics Resume Challenge #6"

 Project Overview
-CodeX is a German beverage company looking to expand its market into India.
+CodeX is a German beverage company looking to expand its market into INDIA.
 They have already launched their energy drink in 10 Indian cities.
 They conducted a survey in those 10 cities, and 10,000 people responded This project aims to develop a comprehensive marketing strategy to help Codex achieve its objectives in the INDIAN Market.